narcs/steelconnect-dialogflow/README.md

 * Remember to 'Enable Webhook Call For This Intent' in the Fulfillment section when creating a new intent in DialogFlow

 # Setting Up Testing
+**_DISCLAIMER 1:_**  These test cases will be interacting with dynamic information and hence may fail.
+For the purposes of testing, please do not delete the Headquarters HQ site and Mothership site, as we want to minimise the likelihood of a test failing

+**_DISCLAIMER 2:_**  These test cases will take some time (it can take up to 15 seconds per test) due to it communicating with DialofLow and the SteelConnect systems.
 * Please follow instructions from https://chatbotsmagazine.com/3-steps-setup-automated-testing-for-google-assistant-and-dialogflow-de42937e57c6
     + A sample template json file has been provided, but you will need to rename it to `botium.json`
     + Other useful links are:
         - Source code for Botium: https://github.com/codeforequity-at/botium-cli
         - To find out more about Botium: https://github.com/codeforequity-at/botium-core/wiki/The-Botium-CLI
         - To include extra configurations: https://github.com/codeforequity-at/botium-core/wiki/Botium-Configuration

+## Some Useful Botium Commands:
+* To start Botium: `botium-cli emulator`
+* To change Botium export files to automated-test-cases: `export BOTIUM_CONVOS=./automated-test-cases`
+* to run Botium tests: `botium-cli run`
+* To open up a browser UI with the test cases: `botium-cli emulator browser --convos=./spec/convo`